NFTGo/GoTrading/README.md

   withSafeMode: false, // Use Safe Mode or Without Safe Mode.
 };

-// buy nfts
-aggregator.bulkBuy({
+// Buy the NFTs specified in the nfts array using the Trade Aggregator API. aggregator.bulkBuy({
   nfts,
-  onSendingTransaction: (hash: string) => console.log(hash), // callback on sending a transaction
+  onSendingTransaction: (hash: string) => console.log(hash), // Callback function when a transaction is being sent.
-  onFinishTransaction: ( // callback on a transaction finished
+  onFinishTransaction: ( // Callback function when a transaction is finished.
     successNFTs: NFTBaseInfo[],
     failNFTs: NFTBaseInfo[],
     nftsListingInfo: NftsListingInfo
   ) => console.log(successNFTs, failNFTs, nftsListingInfo),
   onError: (error: Error, nftsListingInfo?: NftsListingInfo) =>
-    console.log(error, nftsListingInfo), // callback on any error occurs
+    console.log(error, nftsListingInfo), // Callback function when an error occurs during the bulk buy process.
   config: bulkBuyConfig,
 });
 ```